ashfarhangi/AA-Forecast/dataset/ReadMe.md

 # Datasets

-The datasets for the AA-RNN network.
+The datasets for the AA-forecast network.